 Other common barista interview questions

 - Why would you like to work here and not somewhere else?
 (Try to praise them for something, for their location, reputation, coffee, beer, vibe of the place, anything.
-Show them that you actually care where you will work, and are not applying for a job in dozens other restaurants.)
+Show them that you actually care about your future place of work, and are not applying for a job in dozens other restaurants.)

 - Describe a conflict you had with one your colleagues.
 (Focus on a conflict you managed to solve.
 Try to show your friendly approach to colleagues, and ensure the interviewers that you always try to solve a conflict in a most constructive way.)